Back to News

 Rising Popularity of Pasties

-Towards the start of the 20th Century, pasties were becoming widespread, produced on an industrial scale and an essential for families.
+Towards the start of the 20th century, pasties were becoming widespread, produced on an industrial scale for families.
 Women cooking pasties would shout into the mines “Oggie, oggie, oggie”, receiving a reply of “oi, oi, oi” when the miners were ready to eat.
 It is because of this that the British traditional rhyme came about, which is still used today.

 Today, there are a wide variety of flavours available across the country.
 But don’t worry about it losing its place of origin.
 The pasty has been registered by the European Union as a Protected Geographical Indication, which means that is is protected due to being a regional food.